Skip to content

 Highlights

-The physician will report to the Sickle Cell Enterprise Leader and the Division Chief of Hematology.
 This role is 70% clinical, with three full clinic days per week, seeing approximately 10–12 patients per day.
-Responsibilities include providing comprehensive, coordinated care for patients with hemoglobinopathies and managing other anemias in collaboration with a multidisciplinary team, including clinic nurses, advanced practice providers (APPs), psychologists, and care coordinators.
+Responsibilities include providing comprehensive, coordinated care for patients with SCD in collaboration with a multidisciplinary team, including clinic nurses, advanced practice providers (APPs), psychologists, and care coordinators.
+There is an opportunity to split time between SCD and other areas of classical hematology

 Training and/or Experience Required